Answered By: Rachel Pinotti Last Updated: May 24, 2019 Views: 382

 Not Seeing Full Text @ Levy Library Links, or Hitting A Robot Error Message?

 To fix these issues, manually link your Google Account to access Levy Library Full Text.
-To link your Google account to Levy Library/ISMMS, go to our customized Google Scholar Settings screen, select both Mount Sinai options, and click Save.
+To link your Google account to Levy Library/ISMMS, go to our customized Google Scholar Settings screen, select all Mount Sinai options, and click Save.
 If you're logged into your Google account, it will remember that setting from now on.